For many of us, "diet" is a four-letter word that means "torture", "deprivation", and "temporary".

 The popular diets that promise you'll "lose weight quickly while eating all the foods you love" sounds terrific.
 And while these diets can work initially, they are often full of rules that can be challenging to live with long term.
 They also tend to encourage people to eliminate entire food groups.
 This can lead to malnutrition and a feeling of failure if you have a nibble of that "forbidden food."

 The reality is that we can get to a healthy weight if we reframe our minds away from dieting and towards eating for a healthy lifestyle.
-UC Davis Health registered dietitian Melinda Gong gives you three tips to help get to and keep a healthy weight in the new year.
+Our registered dietitians offer three tips to help get to and keep a healthy weight in the new year.

 1. Slow and steady weight loss wins the race